braboj/tutorial-git/tutorial.md

 ### Workspace

 When you work on your project and make some changes, you are dealing with your project's working directory.
 This project directory is available on your computer's filesystem.
 All the changes you make will remain in the working directory until you add them to the staging area.

 ### Index

 The staging area or also index is the place where the developer gathers the changes before commit.
 It is the place where the developer can review the changes before transferring the data to the local repository and acts as an additional layer of security.

 ### Repository

 Repository is a data structure to store metadata for project files.
-It contains the the files as well as the history of the changes made to those files.
+It contains the files as well as the history of the changes made to those files.
 A repository has all the project-related data and distinct projects have distinct repositories.
 The repository can be either **local** or **remote** and for distributed systems both types of repositories are absolutely equivalent.

 ### Exercise